Rental Express Current Tenant's Guide to Renting

 If you receive a Lease Renewal Notice, it’s important that you let us know whether you accept the renewal or you wish to vacate.
 We need this advice in writing from you as soon as possible.

-Are you allowed to
+Are you allowed to adjust my rent?

 Rental adjustments may take place at the end of a fixed-term lease if both property owner and tenant are happy to renew the current lease.
 The rental price may be revised to better suit market conditions and must be accepted by both owner and tenant in order for the lease to be renewed.